larryleihua/CopulaOne/README.md

-# CopulaOne - An R package for a very flexible bivariate parametric copula
+# CopulaOne - an R package for a very flexible bivariate parametric copula

----
-title: "An introduction to an R package: CopulaOne"
-author: "Lei Hua"
-date: "November 2, 2016"
----

 The R package *CopulaOne* implements functions for a bivariate copula that is very flexible and parsimonious.